Al Davis: Legal battles

 Davis was long considered one of the most controversial owners in the NFL and was involved in multiple lawsuits.

 Prior to the 1980 season, Davis attempted unsuccessfully to have improvements made to the Oakland Coliseum, specifically the addition of luxury boxes.
 On March 1, 1980, he signed a memorandum of agreement to move the Raiders from Oakland to Los Angeles.
 The move, which required three-fourths approval by league owners, was defeated 22–0 (with five owners abstaining).
 When Davis tried to move the team anyway, he was blocked by an injunction.
 In response, the Raiders not only became an active partner in an antitrust lawsuit filed by the Los Angeles Memorial Coliseum (who had recently lost the Los Angeles Rams to Anaheim), but filed an antitrust lawsuit of their own.
 After the first case was declared a mistrial, in May 1982 a second jury ruled in favor of Davis and the Los Angeles Coliseum, clearing the way for the move.
 The Raiders finally relocated to Los Angeles for the 1982 season, playing their home games at the Los Angeles Memorial Coliseum.

-One major factor for Davis in moving to the Los Angeles Coliseum—despite its flaws as a football stadium—was his assumption that the NFL would eventually approve pay-per-view telecasts for its games; such a move would potentially have given the Raiders a virtual TV monopoly in Los Angeles, the nation's second-largest TV market.
+One major factor for Davis in moving to the Los Angeles Coliseum—despite its flaws as a football stadium—was his assumption that the NFL would eventually approve pay-per-view telecasts for its games; such a move would potentially have given the Raiders a virtual television monopoly in Los Angeles, the nation's second-largest television market.
 Davis also counted on being able to persuade the Los Angeles Coliseum Commission to renovate the facility, particularly by installing scores of luxury boxes.